Tracklane

 - 1 Member creates a new issue with title and description

-- 3 Member reviews suggestions and confirms or overrides
+- 4 Member reviews and confirms or dismisses; the PM state persists either way

 Ask your project